KofiOkwanOcran/Time-Tracking-Program/README.md

 # Time-Tracking Program

-Included in this repository is a pyton code which can help one keep track of one's income as one works on a task per a given hourly rate of work.
+Included in this repository is a python code which can help one keep track of one's income as one works on a task per a given hourly rate of work.

 The code accepts as its input, the date and time for starting a task and the finishing date and time.